coderabbitai/coderabbit-docs/docs/tools/semgrep.md

 ## Configuration

 Semgrep uses a YAML style configuration file.
+By default we will automatically use the following files if any are set in the root directory of your repostitory.

+- `semgrep.yml` or `semgrep.yaml`
+- `semgrep.config.yml` or `semgrep.config.yaml`

 Semgrep supports the following config files: